abarker/abarker.github.io/content/understanding_python_imports.rst

 that are inside packages is fairly simple: just put the dotted path after the import statement.
 The first component of the dotted path is *always* the top-level package name (i.e., the name of the directory which is the root of the package subtree).
-For package `my_package` as given above these are all valid imports using `import` directly:
+For package `my_package` in the skeleton given earlier these are all valid bare `import` statements:

 .. code-block:: python